 What is Oppositional Defiant Disorder (ODD)?

 Clinically speaking, Oppositional Defiant Disorder (ODD) is “a pattern of angry/irritable mood, argumentative/defiant behavior or vindictiveness lasting at least six months.”
 But what does that mean, exactly?

 Limit-testing behavior crosses...
 Read more »

 Summer vacation.
 This favorite time of the year for kids is often the most stressful time of the year for parents.
 Whether your child is off for three full months or attends school year-round, if he is oppositional or defiant, you’ve probably learned to dread school breaks.

 Here are the top concerns we hear from...
 Read more »

 What do you do when your teen is intimidating you?
 Not just throwing a tantrum to get something he wants, but outright trying to scare you?
 How do you respond to an adolescent who gets up and blocks your way when you’re trying to leave the room, towering over you and looking at you in...
 Read more »

 Does it seem like every time you tell your child “No,” it turns into a tug-of-war?
 One mom shared with us recently, “Absolutely everything’s an argument with my son.
 Even the simplest request.
 He just can’t take no for an answer.
 It’s so frustrating!”
-Many parents find themselves in a...
+Many parents find themselves in a negotiation with their children when...
 Read more »

 “Have you ever wondered what’s going on inside your teenager’s head?”
 What was she thinking when she made that choice?
 Why won’t he listen to what I’m telling him?
 It can seem as if an adolescent is completely wrapped up in a separate world, feet planted firmly in the air instead of on the ground. ...
 Read more »